awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/gettingstarted-quotas.md

 Amazon Lookout for Metrics sets quotas for the amount of data that a detector can use to learn and detect anomalies\.
 There are also quotas for data import intervals, records processing, and Amazon Lookout for Metrics API requests\.
 Additionally, there are data requirements for data retention for re\-training, coldstart anomaly detection, backtesting, time series, and record field key value pairs\.

-**Note**
-The quotas listed on this page are for the preview release of Lookout for Metrics\.
-Quota values and scope might change prior to general availability\.

 Quotas set by other services can impact operation\.
 For information on quotas for other services such as Amazon CloudWatch, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 **Topics**